 Media participants can use the meeting programme to search for abstracts or sessions they find particularly interesting.
-The programme is searchable by name of a scientist, keywords (e.g., volcano, L'Aquila), session topic (e.g., Energy, Resources and the Environment, Climate: Past, Present, Future), and other parameters.
+The programme is searchable by name of a scientist, keywords (e.g.: volcano, Antarctica), session topic (e.g.: Natural Hazards, Climate: Past, Present, Future), and other parameters.
 Further, you can select single contributions or complete sessions from the meeting programme to generate your personal programme.

-Reporters may also find the list of papers of special interest, selected by session conveners, useful.
+Reporters may also find the list of papers of special interest, selected by session conveners, or the highlighted sessions/papers selected by the media officer (available closer to the time of the conference) useful.

 Provisional press conference topics

-We are planning 10 to 12 press conferences at the EGU General Assembly, which will take place at the press centre located on the Yellow Level (Ground Floor) of the Austria Center Vienna.
+We are planning some 12 press conferences at the EGU General Assembly, which will take place at the press centre located on the Yellow Level (Ground Floor) of the Austria Center Vienna.
 Provisional topics to be presented to journalists include:

 Please note that the list above is subject to change.
-A subsequent media advisory will include a full schedule of press conferences with a list of speakers and short summary of the topics covered in each media briefing.
+A subsequent media advisory, to be release at the end of this month, will include a full schedule of press conferences with a list of speakers and short summary of the topics covered in each media briefing.

-Online (pre-)registration will be available until Friday 15 March.
+Online pre-registration will be available until 31 March.
 The advance registration assures that your badge will be waiting for you on your arrival to the Austria Center Vienna, giving you access to the press centre and other meeting rooms.
-After this date, you may only register on-site during the meeting.
+You may also register on-site during the meeting.

-The European Geosciences Union (EGU) is Europe’s premier geosciences union, dedicated to the pursuit of excellence in the Earth, planetary, and space sciences for the benefit of humanity, worldwide.
+The European Geosciences Union (www.egu.eu) is Europe’s premier geosciences union, dedicated to the pursuit of excellence in the Earth, planetary, and space sciences for the benefit of humanity, worldwide.
 It is a non-profit interdisciplinary learned association of scientists founded in 2002.
-The EGU has a current portfolio of 14 diverse scientific journals, which use an innovative open-access format, and organises a number of topical meetings, and education and outreach activities.
-Its annual General Assembly is the largest and most prominent European geosciences event, attracting over 10,000 scientists from all over the world.
+The EGU has a current portfolio of 15 diverse scientific journals, which use an innovative open access format, and organises a number of topical meetings, and education and outreach activities.
+Its annual General Assembly is the largest and most prominent European geosciences event, attracting over 11,000 scientists from all over the world.
 The meeting’s sessions cover a wide range of topics, including volcanology, planetary exploration, the Earth’s internal structure and atmosphere, climate, energy, and resources.
-The 2013 EGU General Assembly is taking place is Vienna, Austria from 7-12 April.
+The 2014 EGU General Assembly is taking place in Vienna, Austria from 27 April to 2 May 2014.
 For information regarding the press centre at the meeting and media registration, please check http://media.egu.eu.